sass/node-sass-middleware/README.md

   *    `indentedSyntax` - `[true | false]`, false by default.
 Compiles files with the `.sass` extension instead of `.scss` in the `src` directory.
   *    `response`       - `[true | false]`, true by default.
 To write output directly to response instead of to a file.
   *    `error`          - A function to be called when something goes wrong.
+  *    `maxAge`         - MaxAge to be passed in Cache-Control header.

   For full list of options from original node-sass project go [here](https://github.com/sass/node-sass).